kenellorando/cadence/README.md

 **Cadence** is a fully-featured HTTP API web radio software suite.

-It ships everything you need to start a web radio station, including an API server (with search, request, now playing, and art functions), an interactive browser UI, an autopopulating music-metadata database, with custom _Icecast_ and _Liquidsoap_ integration.
+It ships everything you need to start a web radio station, including an API server (with search, request, now playing, and art functions), an interactive browser UI, an autopopulating music-metadata database, with custom built-in _Icecast_ and _Liquidsoap_ integration.

+To configure Cadence, set a music directory (with some music files inside it), set a few service passwords and hostnames, and you're good to go!
+Cadence has container releases for amd64 and armv7.
 A Compose file sets the entire radio stack up in minutes.
-Cadence has container releases for amd64 and armv7.
-See a demo on [https://cadenceradio.com/](https://cadenceradio.com/).
+See a demo on [https://cadenceradio.com/](https://cadenceradio.com/)!

 ## Get Started